 Many research studies followed, demonstrating the plasticity of the brain.

 A study in 2000 discovered that London taxi drivers have a larger hippocampus, a brain structure known to be heavily involved in learning routes and spatial representations, than London bus drivers.
-The study found that the size of the hippocampus correlated with the length of time being a taxi driver, suggesting that driving taxis may develop and change the hippocampus.
+Furthermore, the study found that the hippocampus’s size correlated with the time being a taxi driver, suggesting that driving taxis may develop and change the hippocampus.

-Draganski and colleagues showed that extensive learning of abstract information could trigger some plastic changes in the brain.
-They imaged the brains of German medical students three months before their medical exam and right after the exam and compared them to the brains of students who were not studying for an exam at this time.
-Medical students’ brains showed learning-induced changes in regions of the parietal cortex as well as the posterior hippocampus.
-These regions of the brain are known to be involved in memory retrieval and learning.
+Draganski and colleagues showed that extensive learning of abstract information could trigger changes in the brain.
+They imaged the brains of German medical students three months before their medical exam and right after the exam and compared them to the brains of students who were not studying for an exam.
+Medical students’ brains showed learning-induced changes in regions of the parietal cortex and the posterior hippocampus.
+These brain regions are known to be involved in memory retrieval and learning.

 We cannot all become taxi drivers and medical doctors.
 Fortunately, there are easier ways to take advantage of brain plasticity: